-Monkeypox in Ireland - latest update
+Monkeypox/mpox in Ireland - latest update

-Monkeypox is a rare disease that is caused by infection with monkeypox virus.
+Monkeypox is an uncommon disease that is caused by infection with monkeypox virus.
 The virus is found in some animal populations in remote parts of Central and West Africa, and in the past has caused occasional limited outbreaks in local communities and travellers.
 The cases being reported across multiple countries now are unusual because most of the cases do not have a link to travel to these parts of Africa.

 Monkeypox spreads through close contact, including contact with the skin rash of someone with monkeypox.
-People who closely interact with someone who is infectious are at greater risk for infection: this includes household members, sexual partners and healthcare workers.
+People who closely interact with someone who is infectious are at greater risk for infection: this includes sexual partners, household members, and healthcare workers.
 The risk of spread within the community in general, is very low.

 Symptoms of monkeypox